gaborjelenfi/Full-Stack-Portfolio-Webshop/README.md

   - Zustand
   - Axios

-For the full list of dependencies check the package.json file please.
+For the full list of dependencies check the package.json files at `/Backend` and at `/Frontend` please.

 ## Installation
 Install the dependencies to both **Backend** and **Frontend** and start them separately.